AC Milan has criticized Kevin Constant for walking off the pitch over racial abuse during the the club's friendly with Sassuolo.

 It read: "This was not a decision he [Constant] should have taken upon himself to make.

-"And, despite his more than understandable reasons and the anger he must have felt, AC Milan would like to remind everyone that the only people responsible for intervening against any manifestations that offend the human dignity, which includes racial discrimination, are the referees in charge of the match and the head of public safety."
+"And, despite his more than understandable reasons and the anger he must have felt, AC Milan would like to remind everyone that the only people responsible for intervening against any manifestations that offend the human dignity, which includes racial discrimination, are the referee in charge of the match and the head of public safety."